Psychologist

 Spending and Shopping Addiction

-Definition of Spending and Shopping Addiction
+Understanding a Spending and Shopping Addiction

 An individual who is suffering from a spending addiction pays whatever it takes to get whatever he/she wants.
 With the heavy use and ease of obtaining credit cards, an individual with this addiction believes that he/she can go on forever.
 There is a sense of control when spending money on everything that an individual desires.
 In many cases, the purchases are not necessarily useful or needed.
 This form of behavior can eventually lead to financial ruin and bankruptcy.

-• Spending more than you can afford
+• Commonly spending more than you can afford

-• Feeling guilty, ashamed, embarrassed or confused after shopping or spending money
+• Feeling guilty, ashamed, embarrassed or confused after shopping or spending

 What’s Behind Spending Addiction?